 As already stressed in the introduction, in all cases the resulting widening operator will have to undergo a thorough experimentation in order to ascertain to what extent it actually adapts to the specific class of problem instances that are of interest.
 For the finite powerset domain of convex polyhedra, this work has just started.
-We have extended the Parma Polyhedra Library (PPL) [4,7], a modern C++ library for the manipulation of convex polyhedra, with a prototype implementation of the certificate-based widening and its variant employing the 'widening up to' technique [26, 27].
-The current prototype, which is based on the new widening operator defined in [5,6], tries two upper bound operators for the powerset domain: the first one is the least upper bound; the second one is the extrapolation heuristics $H{\rm P}^{\nabla}$ (but instantiated using the widening in [5,6]).
-The initial results obtained are very encouraging as our new widening compares favorably, both in terms of precision and efficiency, with the extrapolation operator of [11].
-By exploiting the genericity of the finite powerset construction, it was also possible to experiment with the certificate-based widening on other base-level domains provided by the PPL, including the domain of bounded difference shapes [3] and a domain of rational grids (i.e., sets defined by systems of relational congruences in the style of [24]).
+We have extended the Parma Polyhedra Library (PPL) [3,6], a modern C++ library for the manipulation of convex polyhedra, with a prototype implementation of the certificate-based widening and its variant employing the 'widening up to' technique [22,23].
+The current prototype, which is based on the new widening operator defined in [4,5], tries two upper bound operators for the powerset domain: the first one is the least upper bound; the second one is the extrapolation heuristics $H{\rm p}^{\nabla}$ (but instantiated using the widening in [4,5]).
+The initial results obtained are very encouraging as our new widening compares favorably, both in terms of precision and efficiency, with the extrapolation operator of [9].